To the Members of Glenmark Pharmaceuticals Limited

 8. In preparing the financial statements management is responsible for assessing theCompany's ability to continue as a going concern disclosing as applicable mattersrelated to going concern and using the going concern basis of accounting unless managementeither intends to liquidate the Company or to cease operations or has no realisticalternative but to do so.

 9. The Board of Directors is also responsible for overseeing the Company's financialreporting process.

 Auditor's Responsibilities for the Audit of the Financial Statements

 10. Our objectives are to obtain reasonable assurance about whether the financialstatements as a whole are free from material misstatement whether due to fraud or errorand to issue an auditor's report that includes our opinion.
 Reasonable assurance is a highlevel of assurance but is not a guarantee that an audit conducted in accordance withStandards on Auditing will always detect a material misstatement when it exists.Misstatements can arise from fraud or error and are considered material if individuallyor in the aggregate they could reasonably be expected to influence the economic decisionsof users taken on the basis of these financial statements.

 11. As part of an audit in accordance with Standards on Auditing we exerciseprofessional judgment and maintain professional skepticism throughout the audit.
 We also:

-Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances Under Section 143(3)(i)of the Act we are also responsible for explaining our opinion on whether the Company hasadequate internal financial controls system in place and the operating effectiveness ofsuch controls.
+Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
+Under Section 143(3)(i)of the Act we are also responsible for expressing our opinion on whether the Company hasadequate internal financial controls with reference to financial statements in place andthe operating effectiveness of such controls;